savi2w/morreu/README.md

 # Oppie

 This is my attempt to make a ransomware without seeing any source code or article on the topic.
-Please, don't use this anywhere.

 ## License